Skip to content

 Compromised Account Whale Phishing Variant

-Once the cybercriminals have control over the email account, they can use it to send emails from the legitimate account to other executives.
-It isn't easy to recognize that this hacked email is not from the C-level executive as it is a real but hijacked account.
+Once cybercriminals control the executive email account, they can use it to send emails from the legitimate account to other executives.
+It isn't easy to recognize that this hacked email is not from the C-level executive, as it is a real but hijacked account.
+Using legitimate email accounts is especially useful in social engineering, so BEC has become one of the biggest threats to organizations.

 Did You Know?